How to Do

-The single leg hip thrust should begin with good posture to avoid injury.
+The hip thrust with one leg should begin with good posture to avoid injury.
 Brace the spine by drawing your lower abdomen inward.
 Your core muscles should be activated to support your posture as you perform the exercise.

-If any pain is experienced, immediately stop the single leg hip thrust.
+If any pain is experienced, immediately stop the hip thrust with one leg.

 1. Begin by leaning against a bench with your upper back against it, one knee bent at about 90 degrees and the foot of the same leg flat on the floor — this will be your working leg.

 2. Lift your other leg, bending your knee to form a 90-degree angle with your hip and knee.